 The Fund may use derivatives for investment purposes and for the purposes of efficient portfolio management.
+Any ESG rating or analyses referenced above will apply only to the underlying securities of derivatives used by the Fund.

 The Fund is actively managed.
 The Investment Adviser has discretion to select the Fund's investments and is not constrained by any benchmark in this process.
 The MSCI All Countries World Index should be used by investors to compare the performance of the Fund.
+Further details are available at the index provider website at www.msci.com/acwi.